thamisanele/retail_sales_capstone/README.md

-This is an end to end data engineering project.
+This is an end to end data engineering project for retail sales data.

 Exploritary phase:
   1. Explore retail sales dataset provided on a csv workbook